 Please review our submission guidelines before contacting Stonesong.

 Alison Fargis represents a wide range of commercially successful and critically acclaimed properties and is actively looking for lifestyle, pop culture, how-to, fashion, health/wellness, diet, parenting, and select children’s fiction and adult fiction that blurs the line between literary and commercial.
 Please no romance, high fantasy, true crime, poetry, or picture books.

 In fiction for children she represents New York Times bestselling author Michael Buckley (The Sisters Grimm series, NERDS series, Kel Gilligan’s Daredevil Stunt Show, Amulet, Hellfire Commandos, Abrams Comic Arts, and Undertow, Houghton Mifflin Harcourt Kids), Stephanie Diaz (Extraction trilogy), Michael Teitelbaum (The Very Thirsty Vampire, The Very Hungry Zombie, Skyhorse Press, Backyard Sports series, and The Scary States of America).
-In fiction for adults she represents Alex Myers (Revolutionary, Simon & Schuster).
+In fiction for adults she represents Alex Myers (Revolutionary) and Elizabeth Hall (Miramont’s Ghost)

 Emmanuelle Morgen represents adult and children’s fiction, as well as memoir and select narrative and prescriptive nonfiction books.

 In adult books, she represents general fiction, women’s fiction, romance, historical fiction, and mystery.
 Her adult fiction clients include Alison Atlee (The Typewriter Girl, Gallery/Simon & Schuster), Cecilia Grant (A Lady Awakened, Bantam), Alissa Johnson (An Unexpected Gentleman, Berkley), Sugar Jamison (Dangerous Curves Ahead, St. Martin’s Press), Ginger Jamison (Liberty, Harlequin), Kelli Maine (Taken, Hachette), Katja Millay (The Sea of Tranquility), Jeanette Murray (One Night with a Quarterback, Berkley), Kat Murray (Taking the Reins, Kensington), Christina Phillips (Forbidden, Berkley), and Danielle Younge-Ullman (Falling Under, Plume).